 Fundraising expenses include specific direct costs other than salaries and allowances, and other expenses not directly related to fundraising.
 NBCF has continued to invest in Regular Giving (commitments from supporters to make monthly donations).
-The cost of acquiring new supporters is expensed in the year they become a supporter, resulting in a high ratio of expense to income, whereas income from these new supporters is received over a number of years with relatively little additional costs.
+The cost of acquiring new supporters is expensed in the year they become a supporter, resulting in a high ratio of expense to Individual Giving income, whereas income from these new supporters is received over a number of years with relatively little additional costs.

-20 Charitable fundraising comparisons information
+22 Charitable fundraising comparisons information

+22 ondrication randicationing optimpartoone information

-2018 2017
+2019 2018

 \$'000 \$'000

 Summary of operating expenses:

-Direct costs of fundraising (note 19) 6,697 8,234
+Direct costs of fundraising (note 22) 12,036 6,697

-Costs of fundraising staff 1,826 1,636
+Costs of fundraising staff 2,381 1,826

-Research Administration costs 588 548
+Research Administration costs 470 588

-Marketing/Speakers/Volunteers 1,292 1,060
+Marketing/Speakers/Volunteers 1,057 1,292

-Administration including Finance/IT/HR/All office costs 2,941 2,350
+Administration including Finance/IT/HR/all office costs 3,212 2,941

-Operating expenses 13,344 13,828
+Operating expenses 19,156 13,344

-Donations in kind 1,650 670
+Donations in kind 1,860 1,650

-Operating expenses (including Donation in kind) 14,994 14,498
+Operating expenses (including Donation in kind) 21,016 14,994

-Net fair value losses on financial assets - 134

-Research grant funding 10,761 17,401
+Research grant funding 10,989 10,761

-Total expenses 25,755 32,033
+Total expenses 32,005 25,755

-21 Events occurring after the reporting period
+23 Events occurring after the reporting period

-There were no significant events occurring after 30 June 2018 that require disclosure in this financial report.
+There were no significant events occurring after 30 June 2019 that require disclosure in this financial report.